 The Mary K Hotel is located on a quiet, residential street on the canal-side of the main waterway through the city.
 It’s close to the city’s highlights, while still feeling away from the hustle and bustle of the main streets.
-The boat drop-off is a four-minute walk, the main shopping district is an eight-minute walk away, the Utrecht Centraal train station is a nine-minute walk away, Domtoren is a ten-minute walk and Saint Martin’s Cathedral is an 11-minute walk.
+The boat drop-off is a four-minute walk away.
+You're also within roughly ten minutes' walk of the main shopping district, Utrecht Centraal train station, the Domtoren and Saint Martin’s Cathedral.

 Food and drink

-- There is no restaurant on-site, but the hotel is within walking distance to many restaurants and bars.
+- There's no restaurant, but the hotel is within walking distance of many restaurants and bars

 Facilities and activities

 - Bike rental available